sj1999-BIT/tp/docs/UserGuide.md

 [Graphical User Interface](#graphical-user-interface-gui) (GUI).**

 You can use _WedFast_ to **add, edit and delete the contacts**.
-These contacts are not just limited to those attending your wedding, it can also be those you are hiring such as your photographer and costume designer.
+These contacts are not just limited to those attending your wedding, it can also be those you are hiring such as your photographer, caterer and costume designer.
 On this basis, _WedFast_ allows you to **add tag to these contacts, calculating the cost, and even generating a detailed report for your wedding plan!**

 Excited to try _WedFast_ out?
-This user guide will **walk you through all the latest features, troubleshoots your problems and provides you a command summary to boost your efficiency!**
+This user guide will **walk you through all the latest features, troubleshoot your problems and provide you with a command summary to boost your efficiency!**
 <div style="page-break-after: always;"></div>

 ---